VincentHardouin/ING4-DevOps-Project/README.md

 "lint": "eslint .",
 ```

-After, when we added Redis in our code and test this.
-We need to run CI with Redis.
+After having added Redis Database in our code and tested it, we need to run CI with Redis.
 For that, we edited the file to add services  :
 ```yaml
     services:
       redis: